nowhereland243/toff-holiday-party/SITE_COPY.md

 **Welcome to Tom of Finland Foundation's 41 Birthday.**

-For 41 years,
+Preserving queer art.
-We Protect Queer Art.
+Celebrating subculture.
-We Queer the Canon.
+Protecting expression.
-We Nurture Artists.
+FOR 41 YEARS.

 ---

 ## Mission Statement

-We steward the legacy of Tom of Finland so that freedom of expression remains, sexual and queer liberation expands, and global queer futures thrive.
+Through stewardship of Tom of Finland’s work and related archives, the Foundation advances a broader appreciation of erotic art and champions freedom of expression.

 **December 11, 2025.
 APPARATUS**